|

 Married to designer and pop icon Victoria Beckham, David Beckham has further defined himself as a philanthropist and entrepreneur.
 It seems like the Beckhams are larger-than-life figures.
 Privately, though, both have talked openly about their battles with common mental conditions: Victoria with dyslexia and David with obsessive-compulsive disorder.

 Referring to OCD has become a sort of joke, a casual offhand remark to make whenever a person is judged to be too concerned about something.
-In this piece, we’ll consider David Beckham’s comments about his own mental health, whether his issues could be considered obsessive-compulsive disorder and the impact it makes on his following when he speaks about his struggles.
+In this piece, we’ll consider David Beckham’s comments about his own mental health, whether his issues could be considered obsessive-compulsive disorder and the impact it makes on his followers when he speaks about his struggles.

 Obsessive-compulsive disorder is a clinically diagnosed condition.
 In order for a diagnosis of OCD to apply, a couple of criteria need to be met: